Introduction to high dimensional knots: High dimensional knots and links exist

 Next we explain 2-dimensional knots.

-If a single copy of $S^2$ is embedded in $\R^4$, it is called a 2-(dimensional) knot.
+If a single copy of $S^2$ is embedded in $\R^4$, it is called a {\it 2-$($dimensional$)$ knot}.

-If a set of $m$ copies of $S^2$ is embedded in $\R^4$, it is called an $m$-component 2-(dimensional) link.
+If a set of $m$ copies of $S^2$ is embedded in $\R^4$, it is called an {\it $m$-component 2-$($dimensional$)$ link}.

-If a 2-knot $K$ bounds an embedded 3-ball $B^3$ in $\R^4$, we say that $K$ is the trivial knot.
+If a 2-knot $K$ bounds an embedded 3-ball $B^3$ in $\R^4$, we say that $K$ is the {\it trivial knot}.

-Suppose that an $m$-component 2-link $L$ satisfies the following condition. `Each component bounds an embedded 3-ball $B^3$ in $\R^4$.
-Each $B^3$ does not touch any other $B^3$.'
-Then we say that $L$ is the trivial link.
+Suppose that an $m$-component 2-link $L$ satisfies the following condition: Each component bounds an embedded 3-ball $B^3$ in $\R^4$.
+Each $B^3$ does not touch any other $B^3$.
+Then we say that $L$ is the {\it trivial link}.

-We say that two 2-links are the same if we move one to the other (smoothly) in $\R^4$ so that it does not touch itself, where we move it with `tubular neighborhood' as in the 1-link case.
+We say that two 2-links are the same if we move one to the other smoothly in $\R^4$ so that it is not touching itself.
+Here `moving smoothly' means that we move it with `tubular neighborhood' as in the 1-link case.
+Recall Figures \ref{funny} and \ref{tubel}.

-It is trivial that there is the 2-dimensional trivial knot (resp.
+1cm It is trivial that there is the 2-dimensional trivial knot (resp.
 2-link).

-There exist nontrivial 2-knots.
+1cm There exist nontrivial 2-knots.
 We will explain it from here on.